 416-979-5000 ext.
 557133

-Maurice Yeates (BA, Reading University (UK), 1960; PhD Northwestern University (USA), 1963) is Senior Research Fellow in the Centre for the Study of Commercial Activity (1996 to date), served as Dean, School of Graduate Studies, Ryerson University, 2002-10; and was appointed Dean Emeritus in 2010.
+Maurice Yeates (BA, Reading University (UK), 1960; PhD Northwestern University (USA), 1963) is Senior Research Fellow in the Centre for the Study of Commercial Activity (1996 to date), served as Dean, School of Graduate Studies, Toronto Metropolitan University, 2002-10; and was appointed Dean Emeritus in 2010.

 Previously, he was a faculty member at the University of Florida (1963-1965); and, Queen's University (1965-1996), where he also served as Head of the Department of Geography (1973-8), Dean of the School of Graduate Studies and Research (1979-84), and Founding Executive Director of the Bader Centre for International Studies at Herstmonceux Castle, UK (1993-95).
 From 1986 to 1994 he was seconded from Queen's to the Council of Ontario Universities to serve as Executive Director of the Ontario Council on Graduate Studies.